NAMI HelpLine

 Finding mental health services for your child can often seem like an immense challenge.
 Read our tips on how to help your child get the care they need.

-Getting Your Child Mental Health Support and Accommodations in School
+Getting Support and Accommodations in School

 Often, when children are grappling with emotional and behavioral challenges, these difficulties interfere with their school performance and functioning.
 Improve your understanding of how to advocate for your child’s needs in school.